 - 24. The Police Reform Act excludes any complaint or part of a complaint related to the 'direction and control' of a police force by the chief officer of that force or anyone carrying out the functions of the chief officer (i.e. under delegated authority). - 25.
-The IPCC considers the term 'direction and control' to include the following - 10 Section 39(9), Police Reform Act 2002 (as amended) - 11 This does not prevent the custody assistants being made the subject of a criminal inquiry, if appropriate.
+The IPCC considers the term 'direction and control' to include the following strategic or operational management action:

+11 This does not prevent the custody assistants being made the subject of a criminal inquiry, if appropriate.